 George Lee Butler

-George Lee Butler receives the Heinz Award for Public Policy for the clarity of his vision about the risks and dangers of nuclear weapons, for the courage with which he expressed and implemented it, and for the impact that he has had on the way in which the United States and the world view nuclear weapons in the post-Cold War period.
+George Lee Butler received the 8th Heinz Award for Public Policy for the clarity of his vision regarding the risks and dangers of nuclear weapons, for the courage with which he expressed and implemented that vision, and for the impact that he has had on the way in which the United States and the world view nuclear weapons in the post-Cold War period.

 Virtually single-handedly, and at personal risk to his own career, General Butler questioned whether large numbers of nuclear weapons were needed for national defense, and inspired politicians, military officers, academics and ordinary citizens to re-examine their views and reassess their priorities.

-George Lee Butler's early career as a young Air Force Academy graduate established what soon became a characteristic blend of intellect and action.
-After finishing first in flight school, he studied international relations at the University of Paris.
-In 1968, after volunteering to lead F-4 fighter missions in Vietnam, he spent a further six months as aide to the commander of the war's air operations.
+General Butler attended the Air Force Academy and studied international relations at the University of Paris.
+In 1968, after volunteering to lead F-4 fighter missions in Vietnam, he spent a further six months as aide to the commander of the war’s air operations.

 In 1991, named as commander of the Strategic Air Command (SAC), General Butler assumed control of some 5,700 deployed nuclear warheads.
 Appalled to find that many of the sites marked as nuclear targets still reflected the overkill strategies of the Cold War era, General Butler revised the list, eliminating thousands of sites, and creating new strike options that involved using nuclear weapons against only a small number of targets.